Pricing is based on the combination of the

-Typically a Salesforce Admins, Developers or Business Analyst who is creating/managing content (requirements, process diagrams, user stories, Org documentation, user help).
+Typically Process Professionals, Business Analysts and Consultant who are creating/managing content (requirements, process diagrams, user stories, Org documentation, user help).
 You need a minimum of ONE Editor.
 Editors are $750 per year.

 These are the stakeholders involved in content creation who can view and provide feedback.
 These are free unless you need the advanced features.

 Content and user governance, Jira integration, search/pop-up help, corporate management.

 If you want to keep your data completely segregated or you want control over the location of data center for production and disaster recovery, then Elements Private Cloud is for you.
 We will run a separate instance of Elements for you and your trading partners.
 You choose the AWS hosting location and also the DR data center.
 AWS interactive map

 There is an annual cost of $50,000 for the Private Cloud in addition to the Elements licenses.
 There is a one-off set up fee of $5,000.

 There is no nonprofit discount for Private Cloud.

 NONPROFIT DISCOUNT – 50%